 As for shoes, the most famous is probably Vans’ Space Voyager from 2018.
 They are also made to commemorate NASA’s 60th anniversary and were inspired by textures of the original space gear.
 However, the popular brand for skaters did not stop on sneakers and presented hoodies, tees and bags as well (though no longer available at the shops).
 In 2019, Nike also released NASA-themed sport shoes in collaboration with Paul George.

-Unlike most trends that emerge on the runaway and then go to mass market, the obsession with NASA logos seems to go backwards.
+Unlike most trends that emerge on the runway and then go to the mass market, the obsession with NASA logos seems to go backward.
 After they appeared in Target, a famous New York streetwear designer Heron Preston also made a collection with NASA insignia, claiming he was working together with the organization.
-His line includes not only outerwear, but also hoodies and pants, t-shirts and even socks and belts.
+His line includes not only outerwear but also hoodies and pants, t-shirts and even socks and belts.
 A backpack from this collection is said to be modeled off the Apollo astronauts life-support system.
 And for the sake of promotion, Preston sent a mannequin in these clothes up to the stratosphere.
-However, the prices are also a bit cosmic: starting from $85 for designer socks, to over $300 for a t-shirt, $420 for sweatpants, and nearly $1,900 for a parka.
+However, the prices are also a bit cosmic: starting from $85 for designer socks to over $300 for a t-shirt, $420 for sweatpants, and nearly $1,900 for a parka.

-Of course, you can buy clothes with NASA insignia from the official shop at Kennedy Space Center.
+Of course, you can buy an original NASA hoodie from the official shop at Kennedy Space Center.
+It was open back in 1992.
 They have authentic designs and affordable prices.
-And by buying from the official shop, you can in fact show you support to NASA not only with a logo, but with a dollar as well.
+And by buying from the official shop, you can in fact show your support to NASA not only with a logo but with a dollar as well.
+And it looks like a lot of people do so: last year the gift shop's sales were up 15% compared to 2018.
+Apparel makes 48% of the revenue with logo t-shirts and hoodies being the bestselling items.

 A hoodie at the official store costs $25-40 dollars